11 days departing ANCHORAGE from

 Tour Code: PAH

 Alaska is an adventurer's dream with its sweeping scenic views, vast landscapes, glaciers, and spectacular wildlife, this wonderland offers the visitor an experience unparalleled with anywhere else.
-Go where nature is still untamed and experience `The Frontier State's' high points - hiking to stunning Bear Glacier in Kenai Fjords National Park, crossing glacier-filled Prince William Sound and spotting the mighty Grizzly Bear at Denali National Park.
+Go where nature is still untamed and hike to Exit Glacier in Seward, enjoy a five hour wildlife cruise in Kenai Fjords National Park and spot the mighty Grizzly Bear in Denali National Park.
 Experience the back country beauty of Wrangell-St Elias National Park and incredible optional activities.
 From lush rainforests and abundant wildlife, to the snow-capped peaks and majestic glaciers, Alaska guarantees a true wilderness adventure!

 - One day bus pass in Denali National Park